TheRealToshiRaw/10thAE-Re3_GameRadioFM-full/README.md

-# GameRadioFM-full
+# 10thAE-Re3_GameRadioFM-full
 The full Game Radio FM with all tracks

+(welcome back to HQ removed/censored/exclusive tracks, commercials and skits, etc..)

 This repository was made for the conservation of video-gaming History;
 because Art needs to be saved for our collective remembering.
 If licensed the material belongs to its owner.

-Buy your own copy of the game, Developers need to be paid and fully supported for their job,
+Buy your own copy of the game;
+Developers need to be paid and fully supported for their job,
 you have to stay legal and i am not responsible for what you do  ;)

 # Now let's feel the underground taste of Game Radio FM hosted by DJ Stretch Armstrong & Lord Sear:

 Radios on gta3 has changed through different iterations of the game,
-here is the complete Double Clef FM iconic tracklist;
+here is the complete Game Radio FM iconic tracklist;
 (according to https://gta.fandom.com/wiki/Radio_Stations_in_GTA_III#Game_Radio
 and https://gta.fandom.com/fr/wiki/Game_Radio_FM )